-VIII.
+VI.
 DISCUSSION

 This paper presented the Kraken system which allows to dynamically scale up and down the bandwidth and compute resources allocated to a cloud application at runtime.
-Thus, Kraken overcomes the weaknesses of existing solutions, in which resource reservations either cannot be changed [5], [17], [30], in which the entire resource schedule has to be computed at job submission time [9], or in which either only the bandwidth or the compute resources can be adapted, but not both [9], [27], [33].
+Thus, Kraken overcomes the weaknesses of existing solutions, in which resource reservations either cannot be changed [5], [11], [20], in which the entire resource schedule has to be computed at job submission time [7], or in which either only the bandwidth or the compute resources can be adapted, but not both [7], [17], [23].

-We described algorithms to find a configurable and optimal trade-off between embedding and reconfiguration costs, and complemented the formal guarantees by simulation and through a preliminary Hadoop prototype.
+We described algorithms to find a configurable and optimal tradeoff between embedding and reconfiguration costs, and complemented the formal guarantees by simulation.

-While we have motivated our approach for batch-processing applications such as MapReduce, the problem is relevant more generally.
-We also believe that our perspective nicely complements the recent work on time malleable systems like Amoeba [2] and Natjam [8] or scheduling frameworks such as Jokey [12].
-Kraken can also be applied to systems such as Bazaar [19] that provide a job-centric interface and allow the provider to select the best combination of CUs and network resources.
+While we have motivated our approach (and are currently implementing a prototype) for batch-processing applications such as MapReduce, we believe that our solution is of more general interest.
+It also complements nicely the recent work on time malleable systems like Amoeba [2] and Natjam [6] or scheduling frameworks such as Jokey [8].
+Kraken can also be applied to systems such as Bazaar [12] that provide a job-centric interface and allow the provider to select the best combination of CUs and network resources.
 The ability of reallocating CUs and network resources at runtime can expand the range of scheduling opportunities.